makrai/notes/galassi1902-attention-overview.md

 # IV Taxonomy of attention models 6

+## A. Input Representation

+## B. Compatibility Functions

+## C. Distribution Functions

+## D. Multiplicity

 # V Combined with knowledge about the task or the data 11

+## A. Supervised Attention

+## B. Attention Tracking

+## C. Modeling the Distribution Function by Exploiting Prior Knowledge

 # VI Open challenges, current trends, and future directions 13

+## A. Attention for Deep Networks Investigation

+## B. Attention for Outlier Detection and Sample Weighing

+## C. Attention Analysis for Model Evaluation

+## D. Unsupervised Learning With Attention

+## E. Neural-Symbolic Learning and Reasoning

 # VII Concludes 15

+* Attention can be applied to different input parts, different representations of the same data, or different features, to obtain a compact representation of the data as well as to highlight info
+* selection is performed through a distribution function, which
+  * may consider locality in different dimensions, such as space, time, or even semantics.
+Attention
+* can be used to compare the input data with a query element based on measures of similarity or significance.
+It can also autonomously
+* attention creats a representation encoding of what the important data should be similar to
+* possible role of attention in addressing fundamental AI challenges.
+In
+  * injecting knowledge into the neural model, so as to represent specific features, or to exploit previously acquired knowledge, as in transfer learning settings.
+We speculate that this could pave the way to new challenging research avenues, where attention could be exploited to enforce the combination of subsymbolic models with symbolic knowledge representations to perform reasoning tasks or to address natural language understanding
+  * unsupervised learning architectures, by guiding and focusing the training process where no supervision is given in advance